Our top sights, highlights and exclusive tips

 When you travel to Auckland, visit the tallest tower in the Southern Hemisphere.
 The Sky Tower features an observation deck at a height of 720 feet.
 For the more adventurous, there is also the SkyJump, where you can perform a base jump off the tower, and the SkyWalk that allows you to walk around the top of the tower while attached to a safety line.

 Located in the heart of downtown Auckland, Viaduct Harbor features residential buildings as well as boutique shops and entertainment facilities.
 Here, you can explore the waterways of the harbor and see the numerous luxury yachts and racing boats that call Viaduct Harbor home—the best area of Auckland to really get a feel for the country’s close ties to the ocean.

 Since 1959, the “coat hanger”, also known as the Auckland Harbor Bridge, has been one of Auckland’s most recognizable landmarks.
 Nowadays, the bridge isn’t just a convenient method for entering the city—it is also an adventure playground.
 Those with a sense of adventure will be happy to note that the bridge features both a bungy jumping opportunity (from 130 feet) as well as a bridge climb to the top of the bridge.

-Waiheke Island is located just offshore from Auckland, connected to the city by a 40-minute ferry ride.
+If you fancy a break from the city during your Auckland vacation, Waiheke Island is located just offshore, connected to the city by a 40-minute ferry ride.
 Local wineries, some of whom have been winning awards for their Syrah for years, await you with enchanting gardens and endless drops of red—not to mention some of the best beaches in the whole of the country.